Wilt Chamberlain: 1962–63 NBA season: individual success, move to San Francisco, and playoff miss

 In the 1962–63 NBA season, Gottlieb sold the Warriors franchise for $850,000 (Note: Equal to about $ in 2019.) to a group of businessmen led by Franklin Mieuli from San Francisco and the team relocated and were renamed the San Francisco Warriors under new coach Bob Feerick.
 This meant the Warriors team dispersed; Arizin chose to retire rather than move away from his family and his job at IBM in Philadelphia, coach McGuire resigned rather than move to the West Coast, and Gola was homesick and requesting a trade to the New York Knicks halfway through the season.
 With both secondary scorers gone, Chamberlain continued exceeding his own statistics, averaging 44.8 points and 24.3 rebounds per game that year.
 Despite his individual success, the Warriors lost 49 of their 80 games and missed the playoffs.
+His 3,586 points for that year set NBA records for the most scored by a player on a team with a losing season along with the most by a team that missed the playoffs; neither of these records have been surpassed.

 1963–64 NBA season: first NBA Finals loss to the Celtics

 In the 1963–64 NBA season, Chamberlain got another new coach, former NBA player and ex-soldier Alex Hannum, and was joined by rookie center Nate Thurmond, who later entered the Hall of Fame.
 Hannum, who later entered the Hall of Fame as a coach, was a crafty psychologist who emphasized defense and passing, and was not afraid to stand up to the dominant Chamberlain, who would not communicate with coaches he did not like.
 Backed up by Thurmond, Chamberlain recorded 36.9 points and 22.3 rebounds per game, and the Warriors reached the NBA Finals.
 In that series, they again succumbed to Russell's Boston Celtics, losing 4–1.
 According to Cherry, Chamberlain and Hannum deserved much credit because Hannum had taken the previous year's 31–49 squad plus Thurmond, and became an NBA Finals contender.

 In mid-1964, Chamberlain, a prominent participant at Rucker Park basketball court in New York City, made the acquaintance of Lew Alcindor, a tall, talented, 17-year-old who played there.
 Alcindor was soon allowed into Chamberlain's inner circle and quickly idolized the ten-year-older Chamberlain.
 The pair later developed an intense rivalry and personal antipathy.